exercism/rust/exercises/grep/.meta/hints.md

 ### Error handling
-This exercise introduces the usage of `failure` crate, that gives you the means to manage your custom error types.
+This exercise introduces the usage of the `thiserror` crate, which gives you the means to manage your custom error types.
-To learn more about the crate refer to the [failure documentation](https://boats.gitlab.io/failure/intro.html)
+To learn more about the crate refer to the [thiserror documentation](https://docs.rs/thiserror)

 ### Additional reading